Hear me, King Steinarr and Queen Margraig, 68th of the land’s sovereigns, the names of your line, and marvel at the glory of the north!

 Before him sat King David the Greater, first King of the North, free as the deer, and Elina of the night fires.

-Before him sat Prince Gunther the second, whose hall is famed and benches full, and Morgon of the many miles.
+Before him sat Prince Gunther II, whose hall is famed and benches full, and Morgon of the many miles.

 Before him sat Prince Edward, with eyes like an eagle, and Rylyn of the hundred treasures.